Travel in Austria

 6. Museum of Art History (Kunsthistorisches Museum)

 The largest collection of artworks and antiquities in Austria!
 The Museum of Art History is one of the most magnificent museums in Vienna, and not just because of the rare artworks displayed within it.
-The museum is housed in a grand and large building in Maria-Theresien-Platz in the first district.
+It is housed in a grand and large building in Maria-Theresien-Platz in the first district.

 The museum has 5 main wings.
 The central wing is the Picture Gallery, which contains important works from the Middle Ages to the 18th century.
 As part of the painting display in this wing, there is the largest collection of Bruegel’s works, as well as works by other artists such as Rembrandt.
 The other museum wings are: the Greek and Roman Antiquities wing, the Coin Cabinet, the Ancient Egyptian and Near Eastern Collection, and the Kunstkammer (Chamber of Art and Wonders).